π§ Learn Haskell

 - Conclusion

-Research and Advanced Topics
+π Research and Advanced Topics

-- Category Theory in Haskell
+- Category Theory

-- Exploring Linear Types
+- Dependent and Linear Types

 - Haskell for Scientific Computing